fpetrola/dragome/t2/features.md

 ##Transparency
 * 100% transparent development: Java code runs on browser with no special modifications
-* Very fast learning curve
 * Share code between server and client side
-* You can use Dynamic Proxies
+* Java 8 ready!
+Build your pages using lambda expressions, default methods, streams
-* You can use Java Reflection API
+* You can use [Dynamic Proxies][1] and [Java Reflection API][2]
 * Compilation based on bytecode: You can make use of all bytecode instrumentation tools features
 * Get rid of callbacks: Make async calls with no callbacks!
 How?
-See callback-evictor!
+See [Callback Evictor][3] Tool!
+* Neither browser or IDE plugin, nor configuration or installation required
+* Full Java stack web applications
+* Super fast learning curve
 * Automatic compilation process
-* No configuration required
-* No installation required
-* No browser plugin required
-* No IDE plugin required

 ---------